saschacollinet/neuefische-cheatsheets/how-to-setup-a-new-project.md

     - `git branch -M main`
     - `git push -u origin main`

+These are also shown in the box on GitHub.
+Make sure you choose SSH if you copy them out of the box

-24. Congratulations, you are all set up.
+24. Congratulations, you are all set up!

-25. Create a new branch with "`git checkout -b name-of-your-branch`"

-26. This will create a new branch and directly switch to it
+25. Switch back to the terminal and create a new branch with "`git checkout -b name-of-your-branch`".
+This will create a new branch and directly switch to it

-27. Start your project with "`npm run dev`"
+26. Start your project with "`npm run dev`"

+27. This will start the vite dev server locally.
+By default it will start at http://localhost:3000/.
+Copy this to your browser and see all changes made to your project live

-28. Start coding your project in Visual Studio Code with "`code .`"
+28. Back in the terminal, start coding your project in Visual Studio Code with "`code .`"

 # Happy hacking!